Jaymon/Message/README.markdown

 # Adding Your Interface

 The included interfaces happen to be the interfaces we use at [Plancast](http://plancast.com), but you can add your own interface just by extending `MessageInterface` and implementing the required abstract methods.
+So, for instance, if you wanted to use [RabbitMQ](http://www.rabbitmq.com/) to pass messages you would just need to extend `MessageInterface` and implement the required methods to interact with RabbitMQ.

 # Dependencies

 PHP >= 5.0

 We've tested this on php 5.2.4 and 5.3 but I think it should work on anything 5.0.
 The tests require PHPUnit.

+The code should run on both Windows and Linux.

 # License